Sales Management as a Source of Competitive Advantage

-- Salesperson attrition: It does not take long for salespeople to see when a sales manager will not help them in building business - the best salespeople will move quickly to either another sales division or another company.
+- Salesperson attrition: It does not take long for salespeople to see when a sales manager will not help them in building business, and the best salespeople will move quickly to either another sales division or another company.

 - Reduced salesperson effectiveness: When managers take a heroic approach, or provide limited guidance, the remaining salespeople are de-motivated and their performance drops.

-- Loss of good will in the marketplace: As salespeople leave and customers begin dealing with a string of temporary salespeople, they lose faith in the supplier.
+- Loss of good will in the marketplace: As salespeople leave and customers begin dealing with a string of temporary salespeople, they lose faith in the vendor.

 - Harder to hire: Replacing salespeople who leave becomes harder and more expensive as the reputation of that sales manager gets more widely known.

 This study shows that effective first-line sales managers have a direct, and independent, impact on revenue.
 Also, because effective sales leadership leads to more satisfied salespeople and customers, this impact is sustained over the long term.
-The differences among the organisations studied further points out the necessity of analysing the role of sales managers prior to implementing training and development.
-While the desired outcomes of effective sales management are clear, the specific "hats" that sales managers are expected to wear differ greatly from organisation to organisation.
+The differences among the organizations studied further points out the necessity of analyzing the role of sales managers prior to implementing training and development.
+While the desired outcomes of effective sales management are clear, the specific "hats" that sales managers are expected to wear differ greatly from organization to organization.
 You need to first carefully consider your expectations of your sales managers and the skills and competencies required to meet these expectations.

 This additional article is available from Wilson Learning Worldwide:

 Sales as a Source of Competitive Advantage